Supports for students and employees impacted by the invasion of Ukraine

 Support for Incoming academics and scholars

-In addition to joining Scholars at Risk, UM is pledging for Ukrainian scholars:
+In addition to joining Scholars at Risk, UM has provided for Ukrainian scholars:

-- Up to twenty, 1-year academic stipends for research and/or teaching at up to $50,000 each (up to $25,000 from central administration and a matching 50/50 contribution from the faculty/school/college).
-Note that the faculty/school/college may choose to pay more than $50,000 per scholar; however, central administration’s support will be at a maximum of $25,000 per scholar.
-The total support for 20 scholars equate to at least $1.0M, of which $500,000 will be provided by central administration.
+- Twenty 1-year academic stipends for research and/or teaching at up to $50,000 each.
+The total support for 20 scholars equates to at least $1.0M, of which $500,000 has been provided by central administration.

 University of Manitoba Emergency Bursaries fund